zefrenchwan/zefrenchwan/README.md

 # Who are you ?

 * A french developer, old enough to know about java, young enough to not know about cobol.
-I work as a data engineer, usually in Java, Golang or Python.
-I worked a lot for banks and adtech companies.
+My main job is to make data ready to talk (with courtesy, Hadoop and GCP)
-* My technical interests are networks science, python, NLP and dataviz.
-I also like golang for its speed, and C for its efficiency and style
+* My technical interests are networks science, NLP and dataviz

 # What do you offer ?